bedatadriven/renjin-examples/appengine-servlet/README.md

     mvn package

-Building will run the tests, but to explicitly run tests you can use the test target
+You can run integration tests against a locally running AppEngine development server by running:

-    mvn test
+    mvn verify

 To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
 Just run the command.